maciejhirsz/logos/book/src/extras.md

 For example, one may want to know the location, both line and column indices, of each token.
-This is especially useful when one needs to report an erroneous token to the user, in an user-friendly manner.
+This is especially useful when one needs to report an erroneous token to the user, in a user-friendly manner.

 ```rust,no_run,noplayground
 {{#include ../../examples/extras.rs:tokens}}